ibm-cloud-docs/event-notifications/faq.md

 By implementing DKIM, domain owners can increase the trustworthiness of their email communications, reduce the likelihood of their domain being used for phishing attacks, and improve email deliverability.

-## How SPF verification works?
+## How does SPF verification work?
 {: #faq-en-notifications-spf-verification-works}
 {: faq}

-1. Sender Publishes SPF Record: The owner of a domain (the sender) publishes an SPF record in their domain's DNS (Domain Name System) records.
+1. The sender publishes an SPF Record: The owner of a domain (the sender) publishes an SPF record in their domain's DNS (Domain Name System) records.
 This SPF record specifies which mail servers are authorized to send email on behalf of that domain.

-2. Email Sent: When an email is sent from that domain, the recipient's mail server may perform an SPF check.
-It does this by looking up the SPF record for the sender's domain.
+2. Email Sent: When an email is sent from that domain, the recipient's mail server may perform an SPF check by looking up the SPF record for the sender's domain.

 3. SPF Record Check: The recipient's mail server checks if the IP address of the sending mail server is listed in the SPF record as an authorized sender.
 If it is, the email is considered legitimate; if not, it may be marked as suspicious or rejected.